Good to know and travel safely in Sicily

 More info: Sicilian_Mafia

-The characteristic historical markets of Palermo (Ballaro', Il Capo) and Catania (Fera 'o Luni and la Piscarìa) offer an insight into the customs and daily eating habits of the local Sicilians: until a few years ago considered dangerous and unsafe, they are now frequented by many tourists and the curious.
+The characteristic historical markets of Palermo (Ballaro', Il Capo) and Catania (Fera 'o Luni and la Piscarìa) offer insight into the local Sicilians' customs and daily eating habits.
+Until a few years ago considered dangerous and unsafe, they are now frequented by many tourists and the curious.

 THE 'VUCCIRIA' (PALERMO) TODAY